 Ali All the Time offers visitors the opportunity to view fifteen of Muhammad’s most famous fights “on demand.”
 This exhibit also incorporates pre- and post- fight material and original broadcast commentary.

 In the Lighting the Way Theater, you will gain motivation to achieve your potential by re-living the memorable and pinnacle moment when Muhammad Ali carried the Olympic torch during the 1996 Opening Ceremonies of the Summer Games in Atlanta, Georgia.
 The experience provides powerful symbolism for you to find purpose and strength in your own life, to pass on concepts of respect, hope and understanding, and to make a positive difference in the lives of others.

 Visitors will enjoy the striking and thought-provoking pieces of art and photography in the Howard L.Bingham and LeRoy Neiman Galleries.
 Both Bingham and Neiman spent a significant amount of time with Ali, capturing priceless moments that include public and private moments throughout the Champ’s life.

-An exhibit space that first focused on the exceptional photography of Mr. Howard Bingham, the Center’s Honorary Curator of Photography.
-Mr. Bingham has been a devoted friend to Muhammad Ali since 1962, and is also a Board Member of the Center.
-The Gallery is now a key space for almost all temporary exhibitions held at the Center.
+An exhibit space that initially focused on the exceptional photography of Mr. Howard Bingham, the Center’s Honorary Curator of Photography.
+Mr. Bingham was a devoted friend to Muhammad Ali since 1962, and is also a Board Member of the Center.
+The Gallery is now a key space for special art exhibitions held at the Center.